Ulises-Rosas/getGene/README.md

 ```
 ![](https://github.com/Ulises-Rosas/geneTable/blob/master/img/Oreochromis_mossambicus_GeneAvailability.png)

 Filnames are composed by using species name as well as its title by default.
-If there were more than
+If there were more than 200 hundred NCBI ids per species, the number of downloaded tables per species is controled with the argument `-cache`